• Skip to main content

 8. Dedicate space and time to feeling

 In our busy lives, it is very easy to numb and distract ourselves with social media, the TV, shopping, food, social commitments, and other things that constantly cause us to look outside.
 Looking inside is much harder and requires far more self-discipline, hence why most people don’t do it.
 If you are serious about overcoming your emotional numbness, you will need to dedicate space and time to all of the activities I have mentioned in this article.
-If you struggle with self-discipline, I recommend making yourself externally accountable by joining a meditation group or other practice to help you turn inwards.
+If you struggle with self-discipline, I recommend making yourself externally accountable by joining a spiritual meditation group or other practice to help you turn inwards.
 Please don’t skip this step, it is imperative that you spend time exploring your inner self, and in particular, what you are repressing and why.

 Emotional Numbness Q&A